 |Flash||128 KB1||512 KB (+ 12 KB boot flash)|

 Programs may be developed, downloaded and debugged using the freely downloadable MPIDE (Multi Platform Integrated Development Environment) application, which may be used both with Digilent's own ChipKIT boards, and also with the full Arduino range.
 Hence you have the option to use a single IDE if you work with both types of circuit board.

 The use of PIC-based processor technology also makes it possible to program the boards using Microchip's own MPLAB / MPLAB X IDE and their PICkit3 programmer / debugger, as an alternative to the standard MPIDE method.
-Digilent supply a PICkit3 Programming Cable Kit which allows connection between the PICkit3 and chipKIT boards, available from their Accessories section.
-Digilent also supply their own chipKIT PGM Programmer/Debugger which has the additional advantage of allowing in-system debugging of programs (or sketches) produced using the traditional MPIDE method.
+Digilent supply a PICkit3 Programming Cable Kit which allows connection between the PICkit3 and chipKIT boards, available from their section.
+Digilent also supply their own which has the additional advantage of allowing in-system debugging of programs (or sketches) produced using the traditional MPIDE method.

 Interfacing and Add-on Shields